-Nipple discharge is common during your reproductive years even if you’re not pregnant or breastfeeding.
+Nipple discharge is common during reproductive years, even if you’re not pregnant or breastfeeding.
 Discharge is usually not serious.
-Still, it can be a sign of breast cancer, so it’s worth seeing your doctor about.
+Still, it can be a sign of breast cancer, so it’s worth talking about with a doctor.

-Keep reading to learn more about the different types of nipple discharge and when you should talk to your doctor.
+Keep reading to learn more about the different types of nipple discharge and when you should talk with your doctor.

-Nipple discharge comes in many different colors.
-The color can give you some clues about the cause.
-The chart below lists the discharge colors and some possible causes in women who aren’t lactating.
-You can learn more about these causes in the next section.
+Nipple discharge comes in many colors.
+The color may give you some clues about the cause.
+The chart below lists the discharge colors and some possible causes if you’re not lactating.

 The discharge might come out of just one nipple or both nipples.
 And it can leak out on its own or only when you squeeze the nipple.

-Some other symptoms you might have with the nipple discharge include:
+Some other symptoms you might have with nipple discharge include: